Visionary STEM Leader

 August 5, 1946 – Present

 Shirley Ann Jackson was born in 1946 in Washington, D.C. to Beatrice and George Jackson.
 She graduated as valedictorian of her class at Roosevelt Senior High School in Washington, D.C.
 Following high school, she started her studies in theoretical physics at the Massachusetts Institute of Technology (MIT).
 Dr. Jackson was one of the first Black students to attend MIT and encountered severe racism during her nine years of attendance.
-Although students told her to go away or avoided her during meals, Jackson soldiered on, receiving her B.S. in 1968 and her Ph.D. in 1973 in particle physics.
+Although students told her to go away or avoided her during meals, Jackson soldiered on, receiving her B.S. in 1968 and her Ph.D. in particle physics in 1973.

 Dr. Jackson was the first Black woman to receive a Ph.D. from MIT.
 During her tenure there, she helped form the Black Student Union and was partially responsible for the formation of the Task Force on Education Opportunities, on which she served as a member before graduating with her doctorate.
-While on the task force, Dr. Jackson travelled with others to recruit Black students, which found 57 new Black student applicants attending MIT following its first year.
+Fifty seven new Black students were admitted to MIT following the first year of the Task Force.

 After obtaining her Ph.D., Jackson began post-doctorate work at Fermilab located near Chicago, Illinois.
 In 1976, she was hired by Bell Laboratories in New Jersey as a theoretical physicist.
 She worked for Bell Labs for several years before transitioning to Rutgers University in 1991, where she added public policy work to her repertoire.

-Dr. Jackson served as chairman and principal executive officer of the U.S. Nuclear Regulatory Commission (NRC) from 1995 to1999.
+Dr. Jackson served as chairman and principal executive officer of the U.S. Nuclear Regulatory Commission (NRC) from 1995 to 1999.
 This position gave Dr. Jackson ultimate authority for decision making in NRC functions.
-The NRC is tasked with licensing, regulating, and safeguarding the use of nuclear reactor byproduct materials in the U.S. as well as protecting public health and safety, the environment.
+The NRC is tasked with licensing, regulating, and safeguarding the use of nuclear reactor byproduct materials in the United States as well as protecting public health and safety, and the environment.
 It also serves to provide common defense and security functions.
 While at the NRC, Dr. Jackson streamlined the NRC into a more businesslike format, including innovations in planning, budgeting, and performance management.
 These innovations were implemented by other agencies, both in the U.S. and in other countries.

 Dr. Jackson served as representative of the NRC from 1995 to 1998 at the General Conferences of the International Atomic Energy Agency (Vienna, Austria).
 During these conferences as well as after, Dr. Jackson drove the creation and growth of the International Nuclear Regulator’s Association.
 This association provides a forum for high-level discussions examining nuclear safety issues and assistance between nations to achieve safety related goals.